Freddie Freeman Player Props: Dodgers vs. Phillies

 Freddie Freeman At The Plate

-- Freeman has an OPS of .978, fueled by an OBP of .410 to go with a slugging percentage of .567.
-All three of those stats are tops among Los Angeles hitters this season.
+- Freeman has an OPS of .990, fueled by an OBP of .410 to go with a slugging percentage of .580.
+All three of those stats lead Los Angeles hitters this season.

-- Among qualified hitters in MLB action, he ranks second in batting average, fifth in on-base percentage, and fourth in slugging.
+- Among qualifying hitters in MLB action, his batting average ranks second, his on-base percentage ranks fourth, and he is third in the league in slugging.

+- Freeman will look to extend his four-game hitting streak.
+He's batting .316 with two homers in his last outings.

-- In 23 games this year (36.5%), Freeman has picked up an RBI, and in 10 of those games (15.9%) he had more than one.
-He has also driven in three or more of his team's runs in six contests.
+- In 37.5% of his games this year, Freeman has had at least one RBI.
+He's picked up more than one in 15.6% and driven in three or more of his team's runs in six contests.

+- In 42 of 64 games this year, he has scored, and 13 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.